pogipop/cloudron/docs/references/selfhosting.md

 already!
 In this unlikely case, simply delete the server and start over.

 Once the setup is done, you can access the admin page in the future at `https://my.<domain>`.

-**If apps do not start after installation, a server restart may be required to let bootloader changes take effect.**

 ## DNS